By Stephanie Younger •

 A few weeks ago, I saw “Karen” trending on Twitter.
 Hundreds of thousands of users were debating whether the meme was sexist, or even racist against white women.
 I laughed and said, “I low key really wish I saw this trending on Twitter months ago, when I read that blog post about how this is misogynistic against white women.”
 One week after seeing the meme trending on Twitter, I read another essay, published on The Guardian, authored by another white woman who views valid criticisms of white women’s entitlement and racism as “sexist.”
 Similar to the blog post that I read months earlier, the author of this article defends white women’s interest of self-preservation at the expense of Black lives.

-Most recently, I read an article written by a Black Nigerian woman named Karen Attiah, entitled, “The ‘Karen’ memes and jokes aren’t sexist or racist.
-Let a Karen explain,” which was published by The Washington Post on April 28th.
+Most recently, I read an article written by a Black Nigerian journalist named Karen Attiah, entitled, “The ‘Karen’ memes and jokes aren’t sexist or racist.
+Let a Karen explain,” which was published by The Washington Post earlier this week.

 “In America, white women are often believed and protected at all costs, even at the expense of black lives.
 In 1955, it was a white woman who falsely accused 14-year-old Emmett Till of whistling at her in Mississippi, which led to him being brutally beaten and killed.
 Fast-forward to recent years and we still learn about black people being arrested or assaulted because a white woman called the police unnecessarily.”– Karen Attiah’s “The ‘Karen’ memes and jokes aren’t sexist or racist.
 Let a Karen explain,” for The Washington Post